 It sets in even when you’ve prepared hard, only that you can anticipate less of it.
 The thing that can be most bothering about being stressed is the source – when you, yourself caused it but could have done something to avoid it.

 Other than that, experienced travelers might even tell you that stress can be a good thing too.
 Sometimes, it’s the unplanned that becomes the best part of the trip.
 It’s when you have struggled so hard when victories taste much sweeter.

 So the more realistic goal is to travel with low-stress levels.
 How are you going to do that?
-Here are few tips.
+Here are five tips.

 Be proactive when problems arise.